NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_iscsi-v-nfs.rst

 **iSCSI**

--  At the time of publishing, the maximum number of iSCSI LUNs per NetApp cluster is either 8,192 or 49,152 - dependent on the FAS model number (refer to `Hardware Universe <http://hwu.netapp.com>`__ for detailed information for a particular model).
+-  At the time of publishing, the maximum number of iSCSI LUNs per NetApp cluster is either 8,192 or 49,152 - dependent on the FAS/AFF model number (refer to `Hardware Universe <http://hwu.netapp.com>`__ for detailed information for a particular model).
 Cinder can be configured to operate with multiple NetApp clusters via multi-backend